Skip to main content

 }

-If we have a property in the payload that doesn't exist in the resource, PATCH will add that property to it.
+If the payload contains a property that doesn’t exist on the resource, PATCH adds it.

-Please note that when calling HTTP PATCH on a resource that doesn't exist with a payload, the resource should not be created.
-The request should fail.
-This is significantly different from how PUT works.
+Calling HTTP PATCH on a resource that doesn’t exist should fail.
+The resource should not be created.
+That’s a significant difference from how PUT behaves.

 Idempotent

-Idempotence is a mathematical property that is used both in computer science and mathematics.
-It means that if we apply a change using an operation N number of times, the end result of the operations should always be the same.
+Idempotence is a mathematical property used in both computer science and mathematics.
+It means that applying an operation N times always produces the same end result.

 HTTP GET is idempotent.
-This is due to the fact that issuing the same GET request (identical requests) will always behave the same - that is - return the same resource.
+The same GET request always returns the same resource.

-PATCH can be made idempotent by using the ETag and If-Modified-Since HTTP headers.
+PATCH can be made idempotent using the ETag and If-Modified-Since HTTP headers.

 Safe Methods

-In the context of RESTful APIs, we not only talk about idempotent HTTP methods but also safe HTTP methods.
-A safe HTTP method means that the method itself never modifies nor changes a resource.
+In RESTful APIs, we also talk about safe HTTP methods.
+A safe method never modifies a resource.

 Summary of Safe and Idempotent HTTP methods